jordandalley/yt-dlp-scripts/README.md

 # wrapper.sh

+I have largely abandoned this wrapper in favour of a much more powerful wrapper script available here: [Dispatchwrapparr](https://github.com/jordandalley/dispatchwrapparr)

 A wrapper script for use in [Dispatcharr](https://github.com/Dispatcharr/Dispatcharr/) that does the following:
 - Selects the highest quality streams before passing to ffmpeg which significantly speeds up stream starts
   - Uses 'streamlink' for MPEG-DASH parsing